 Since inception, we have incurred significant net losses.
-We incurred net losses of \$51.0 million and \$161.4 million for the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$504.5 million.
+We incurred net losses of \$90.9 million and \$51.0 million for the years ended December 31, 2021 and 2020, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$595.4 million.
 We have financed our operations over the last several years primarily from sales of equity securities and incurring indebtedness in the form of loans from commercial lenders.

-We have devoted substantially all of our financial resources and efforts to the development of our drug candidates, including preclinical studies and clinical trials, and from 2018 to October 2019, to the commercialization of our products.
+We have devoted substantially all of our financial resources and efforts to the development of our drug candidates, including preclinical studies and clinical trials, and from 2018 to October 2019, to the commercialization of products.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 We expect to continue to incur significant expenses and operating losses in the near term as we:

-- pursue strategic alternatives, including identifying and seeking to consummate transactions with third-party partners, to further develop, obtain marketing approval for and/or commercialize our drug candidates; - continue the clinical development of ATI-450, our MK2 inhibitor, as a potential treatment for moderate to severe rheumatoid arthritis and potentially other immuno-inflammatory diseases, and ATI-1777, our "soft" JAK inhibitor, as a potential treatment for moderate to severe atopic dermatitis; - continue to develop our preclinical drug candidates, including ATI-2138, our ITJ inhibitor; - continue to discover and develop additional drug candidates; - maintain, expand and protect our intellectual property portfolio; and - incur legal, accounting, investor relations and other administrative expenses in operating as a public company.
+- pursue strategic alternatives, including identifying and seeking to consummate transactions with third-party partners, to further develop, obtain marketing approval for and/or commercialize our drug candidates; - continue the clinical development of zunsemetinib as a potential treatment for moderate to severe rheumatoid arthritis and other immuno-inflammatory diseases, ATI-1777 as a potential treatment for moderate to severe atopic dermatitis, and ATI-2138 as a potential treatment for T cell-mediated autoimmune diseases; - continue to develop our preclinical drug candidates, including ATI-2231; - continue to discover and develop additional drug candidates; - maintain, expand and protect our intellectual property portfolio; and - incur legal, accounting, investor relations and other administrative expenses in operating as a public company.